 i.
 Significantly, Israel faced the Anakim last, only after God had trained them in battle and in working with Him through the months of conquest.

 c.
 They remained only in Gaza, in Gath, and in Ashdod: The Anakim remained only in these coastal cities occupied by the Philistines.
-The giant Goliath comes from the city of Gath some five hundred years later (1 Samuel 17:4).
+The giant Goliath came from the city of Gath some five hundred years later (1 Samuel 17:4).

 3. (23) Complete victory, and the land rests from war.

-So Joshua took the whole land, according to all that the LORD had said to Moses; and Joshua gave it as an inheritance to Israel according to their divisions by their tribes.
+So Joshua took the whole land, according to all that the Lord had said to Moses; and Joshua gave it as an inheritance to Israel according to their divisions by their tribes.
 Then the land rested from war.

-b.
+c.
 Then the land rested from war: The end of this phase of conquest was a greater invitation to the tribes to cooperate with God.

-i.
+ii.
 “Much territory was yet to be possessed, but it was left to each tribe to possess what potentially it had received through the conquest of the whole people in which it had taken part.
 Each tribe was to apply individually the lessons it had learned in united war if it was to possess its inheritance.
 That the tribes failed to do so was not a reflection on the power of God, but on the failure to take for themselves what Joshua had given and allotted to each one of them.”
 (Redpath)

 iii.
 In the same sense, Jesus has already defeated the enemy and conquered the land, but He also calls His people into battle to gain what is theirs.